ahayden/notebook/Enigma2020.md

 - GDPR requires reasonable and appropriate measures.
 The measures/controls should be implemented in the SDLC, which can be difficult with Agile processes.
 Uber tags data with its classification and identifies anomalies when it moves to different places.
 Uber embeds privacy liaisons in engineering teams to help make decisions.
 Uber requires privacy reviews during feature development.
 The Uber SDLC will release versions that are noncompliant (except for some must-haves) and fix them after.

 #### [The Browser Privacy Arms Race: Which Browsers Actually Protect Your Privacy?](https://www.usenix.org/conference/enigma2020/presentation/arrieta)
+- If you are concerned with privacy, maybe don't make a browser?
-- Safari/Webkit - implemented ITP to restrict third party cookies to sites with validated user interaction.
+...Safari/Webkit - implemented ITP to restrict third party cookies to sites with validated user interaction.
+However, reading ITP states can be used for tracking all by itself.
-- Brave/Firefox - lots of privacy  features added
+...Brave/Firefox - lots of privacy  features added ...Tor browser
-- Tor browser
-- Chrome - no DNT
+...Chrome - no DNT
-- Edge - added DNT, possible extension compatibility
+...Edge - added DNT, possible extension compatibility
 - Implement yellow lists to treat some sites with more behavior constraints
-- If you can't implement privacy, maybe don't make a browser?
 - The Internet should be opt-in
 - Panopticlick… some privacy features can make users more fingerprintable